kylefrost/WhatColorIsIt/README.md

 __iOS app is submitted to App Store pending approval.<br>
 Android app can be downloaded here: [Color.apk](http://www.kylefrost.me/docs/color.apk).__

-*Apple Watch and Android Wear versions in planning...*
+*Apple Watch and Android Wear versions in planning...and maybe Glass if I get that bored...*
 * * *
 ###### *Note regarding iOS vs. Android*
 *I wanted to submit this to the App Store (as a free app) because I have an account, but Apple won't allow just a clock app into the App Store, hence the "copy to clipboard" functionality.
 I don't currently have plans to build this into the Android version unless it's requested enough.
 Or, you know, fork and pull request it!*